Geography of Berlin: Boroughs

 The current 12 Berlin boroughs, as listed below.

 Climate

-Berlin's climate is "humid continental", according to the Köppen climate classification system.
+Berlin's climate is "Oceanic", according to the Köppen climate classification system.

 Summers are warm and sometimes humid, with average high temperatures of 22–25 C and lows of 12–14 C. Winters are relatively cold, with average high temperatures of 3 C and lows of -2 to 0 C. Spring and autumn are generally chilly to mild.
 Berlin's built-up area creates a microclimate, with heat stored by the city's buildings.
 Temperatures can be 4 C-change higher in the city than in the surrounding areas.

 Annual precipitation is 570 mm, with moderate rainfall throughout the year.
 Light snowfall mainly occurs from December through to March, but snow cover does not usually remain for long.
 The recent winter of 2009/2010 was an exception, as there was a permanent snow cover from late December until early March.